 Discus fish are perfect to have in planted aquariums and plants are actually ideal to have with these fish.
 Aquatic plants are great to have with discus fish because they help to control pH levels as well as nitrate levels.

 There is also the fact that discus fish are originally from the Amazon where there are lots of plants; they love long stem plants and small foreground plants.
-Having these plants will help make your discus fish feel comfortable and they will also help soften the water too.
+Having these plants will help make your discus fish feel comfortable and they will also help soften the water too (we have covered our top 5 plant picks for Discus fish, click here to see the article).

 Some people like to have discus fish in a non-planted aquarium which makes the water easier to clean and maintain at the proper parameters, but of course it is not nearly as pleasing to the eye.